egghead2630/Image_classification/README.md

 python3 train.py <path_to_data>

-    Then the the program would perform training and save the ten best models locally, from best_model0 to best_model9
+    Then the the program would perform training and save the ten best models locally, from best_model0 to best_model9.

+    I train 10 models for bagging in the following evaluation part, 10 is a constant coded in train.py and inference.py.

     In the <path_to_data> you shall indicate the path to the directory that contains following files and directories:
             1. train(folder): contain all of the images for training